Larry Hurtado Writes about the “Worship” of Jesus. But What Does that Mean? | Kermit Zarley | +

 Source: Larry Hurtado Writes about the “Worship” of Jesus.
 But What Does that Mean? | Kermit Zarley

-+ This article caught my eye because Larry Hurtado’s name and email address was on a xerox copy of an email discussion group that a professor of Religious Studies handed out in a Methodology seminar at UOttawa.
++ This article caught my eye because Larry Hurtado’s name and email address was on a xerox copy of an email discussion group that a professor handed out in a graduate studies seminar.

-The professor hosting the seminar apparently didn’t respect his colleagues’ privacy.
-In his zeal he reproduced all the CC: email addresses at the top of the xeroxed handouts.
-And Larry Hurtado’s name and email was listed with several others on at least one of the handouts.

 Later in my academic journey, this same professor did something far more damaging that negatively affects me to this very day.